AI Setup

 Privacy

-- Beetroot only sends text to an AI provider when you explicitly request a transform.
+- Beetroot only sends data to an AI provider when you explicitly request a transform.

 - If you use a Local LLM, no data leaves your machine at all.